 When you and your child look at art done by professional artists, even illustrations in books, you can talk about what feelings the artist was trying to convey rather than just how pretty the picture is.
-This will also give your permission to be creative when she draws or paints.
+This also gives her your permission to be creative when she draws or paints.

 In fact, many of us adults need to do the same for ourselves.
 We are our own worst critics.
-Do you remember a time when you were a child that an adult asked you “What is it?” and you felt bad or embarrassed?
+Do you remember a time when you were a child and an adult asked you “What is it?” and you felt bad or embarrassed?

 The instructions for both our Kids’ Boxes and Art With Friends Boxes for adults are all written with enough structure to help everyone feel successful and learn a little, but lots of encouragement to try different things and be creative.
 We really believe there are no wrong answers in art!